fshirazi710/MastersProject/crypto-core/README.md

 ### Deploying Contracts

-To deploy the contract to a test network:
+To deploy the contract to a network:

 1. Create a `.env` file based on `.env.example`:
    ```bash